Osborne (SA)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 13 active stops operating within Osborne, consisting of a mix of train and bus services.
-These stops are serviced by 10 individual routes, collectively providing 491 weekly passenger trips.
+Public transport analysis shows 13 active stops operating within Osborne.
+These include a mix of train and bus services.
+There are 10 individual routes serving these stops, collectively providing 491 weekly passenger trips.
 Transport accessibility is rated excellent, with residents typically located 165 meters from the nearest stop.
+Most residents commute outward due to the area's primarily residential nature.
+Car remains the dominant mode of transport at 90%, while train usage stands at 5%.

-Service frequency averages 70 trips per day across all routes, equating to approximately 37 weekly trips per stop.
+Vehicle ownership averages 1.2 per dwelling, below the regional average.
+According to the 2021 Census, a relatively low 8.3% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 70 trips per day across all routes, equating to approximately 37 weekly trips per individual stop.

 Frequently Asked Questions - Transport